VibeHost

 vibehost app grants self admin --app my-site

 Email grants work before the invitee signs up.
-The grant row sits in app_email_grants with acceptedUserId = null; on first login with a matching email, the system resolves the user.
+The grant is held pending; on first login with a matching email, the system resolves the user.

 Password gate